dbak5/BeginnerCybersecurityGuides/DigitalForensics/WindowsEventLogs.md

 ## Analyse critical events

-You should review event logs for the following kinds of activities:
+You should review event logs (either in TimelineExplorer or Excel) for the following kinds of activities:

 - User logon/logoff and unusual activity
 - Computer logon/logoff/restart
 - Access to objects, files and folders
 - Remote access - remote desktop protocol (RDP)
 - Unusual script files and usage (bash or powershell)

+You can do this by looking at event IDs.
+You should also review the metdata associated with these events, such as timestamps, user names, computer names, and administrator activities, as these may help you to determine who/what/when which may help with further analysis activities.

 More information on how to look for critical events with event IDs: